unixorn/awesome-zsh-plugins/README.md

 - [history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) - Needs to be loaded after `zsh-syntax-highlighting`, or they'll both break.
 You'll also need to bind keys to its functions, details are in the README.md.
 - [history-sync (vitobotta)](https://github.com/vitobotta/zsh-history-sync/) - Syncs your ZSH history across computers using a `git` private repository.
 Uses `openssl` to encrypt the history.
 - [history-sync (wulfgarpro)](https://github.com/wulfgarpro/history-sync) - An [oh-my-zsh](https://ohmyz.sh/) plugin for [GPG](https://www.gnupg.org/) encrypted, Internet synchronized ZSH history using `git`.
+- [histpop](https://github.com/undefined443/histpop) - Removes the last record from `~/.zsh_history`.
+Useful right after running a command you don't want kept in your shell history (e.g. one containing a typo'd password or a temporary secret).
+Running `histpop` itself is also removed from history, so it leaves no trace.
 - [history](https://github.com/b4b4r07/zsh-history) - Extend history so that it can be queried by SQL.
 - [histree](https://github.com/fuba/histree-zsh) - Integrates with [histree-core](https://github.com/fuba/histree-core) to provide enhanced command history logging with directory awareness.
 - [hitokoto](https://github.com/derry96/hitokoto) - Displays a random quote from [hitokoto.cn](https://hitokoto.cn/).